Filip Hrgovic stops Amir Mansour in three

 The 26-year-old amateur star, fighting in only his sixth pro contest since ditching the vest, took out the rugged Mansour in the third round.

 In the process, the Croatian picked up the vacant World Boxing Council International title and can expect a rankings boost in the forthcoming list.

 Hrgovic is being fast-tracked to mixing it with the top contenders by the end of 2019 and became the second man, after current WBC mandatory challenger Dominic Breazeale, to halt the veteran American.

-Despite Mansour being 20 years his senior, Hrgovic showed little respect and takes a 6-0 C.V into his next outing as ‘Hardcore’ drops to 23-3-1 ahead of an impending retirement.
+Despite Mansour being 20 years his senior, Hrgovic showed little respect and took a 6-0 C.V into his next outing as ‘Hardcore’ drops to 23-3-1 ahead of impending retirement.